-Rick Simpson oil is a cannabis extract that takes its name from the medical marijuana activist who created it.
-Simpson claims that applying the oil to cancer spots on his skin cleared the spots within days.
+Rick Simpson Oil (RSO) is a cannabis extract that takes its name from the medical cannabis activist who created it.
+Simpson claims that applying the oil to cancer spots on his skin cleared them within days.

-Rick Simpson oil (RSO) is unique in that it contains higher levels of tetrahydrocannabinol (THC) than other medical cannabis extracts.
+Rick Simpson Oil (RSO) is unique because it contains higher levels of tetrahydrocannabinol (THC) than other medical cannabis extracts.

-Although there is some evidence to support the use of cannabis for aiding cancer treatment, the medical community needs more direct evidence of its safety and effectiveness in humans before making any firm claims.
+Although there is some evidence to support the use of cannabis for aiding cancer treatment, the medical community needs more direct evidence of its safety and effectiveness in humans before making firm conclusions.

-Scientists continue to research potential uses for cannabis products in treating cancer.
+Scientists continue to research potential uses for cannabis in treating cancer.

-RSO is a high potency cannabis extract with high levels of THC, along with other cannabinoids.
+RSO is a high potency cannabis extract with high levels of THC and other cannabinoids.

-Many researchers and medical companies are now focusing on CBD oil, which contains mostly the nonpsychoactive compound cannabidiol (CBD).
-However, RSO contains much higher levels of THC, which is the compound responsible for the high, euphoric feeling associated with marijuana.
+Many researchers and medical companies are now focusing on CBD oil, which contains mostly the noneuphoric compound cannabidiol (CBD).
+However, RSO contains much higher levels of THC, the compound responsible for the high, euphoric feeling that people associate with cannabis.

-Although there may be a number of companies selling RSO on the market, Rick Simpson’s website recommends that people make it at home.
+Although several companies may sell RSO on the market, Rick Simpson’s website recommends that people make it at home.

-According to the website, people should use cannabis from Cannabis indica strains to make the oil correctly.
-Some people suggest that these strains create a more subdued, relaxed state, which the website suggests is key to assist healing.
+According to the website, individuals should use cannabis from Cannabis indica strains to make the oil correctly.
+Some people suggest that these strains create a more subdued, relaxed state, which is reportedly important to assist healing.

 The main claim behind RSO is that it can treat cancer.
-However, many RSO supporters claim that it has helped in the treatment of other conditions, including:
+However, many RSO supporters claim that it has helped treat other conditions, including: